 Archdiocesan Building Commission.
 If the work requested is estimated to cost one million dollars or more, or if the regional bishop or

 Construction Department so wishes, then the proposed project shall be submitted to the archdiocesan Building Commission for review and approval.
 The function of the Building Commission is to guide the person in charge and building committees in the process of construction, from conception to completion.
 The Building Commission also evaluates architectural designs, construction documents, project budgets, costs, schedules, and contracting methodology.
 Following consultation and discussion with those who have submitted the project, the Building Commission presents recommendations and approvals.
 At the discretion of the chair, the Building Commission may present recommendations regarding project feasibility to the archbishop for his consideration.The Building Commission exists solely to ensure that the best possible methods and practices for design and construction are observed in the realization of archdiocesan building projects.

 All proposed projects must conform to any approved master plans for the location.

-The Construction Department will prepare all contracts for major projects.
+Construction Department will prepare all contracts for major projects over $50,000.
 Only archdiocesan standard contracts may be used.